-The updated Go which was launched in November 2018 addressed some of the safety shortcomings which has been an issue since it was first launched in 2014.
-The Datsun Go (and its new CVT option) comes with dual airbags, ABS/EBD/Brake Assist and VDC, which is a form of stability control.
-There are still question marks surrounding the integrity of the crash structure and whether it would be able to withstand a serious impact, but the aforementioned features will do a lot in reducing your chances of getting into an accident in the first place.
+When the updated Go was launched in late 2018, it received more standard safety features.
+The CVT version comes with dual airbags, ABS with EBD and brake assist, as well as VDC (a form of stability control).
+There are still question marks surrounding the integrity of the crash structure/whether the Go would be able to withstand a serious impact, but the aforementioned features will significantly reduce your chances of being in an accident in the first place.

 The Datsun Go CVT comes with 14-inch alloy wheels as standard.

-We had a chance to drive the all-new Datsun Go CVT on a 50 km route on an assortment of roads and traffic situations.
+We had a chance to drive the Go CVT on a 50-km route that comprised an assortment of road surfaces and traffic situations.
 The driving position is fair and the cabin layout is ergonomically acceptable.
 That being said, it took us more than a few minutes to locate the USB port to make full use of hands-free Android Auto.
 Why hide the USB port, Datsun?

-As long as you modulate the accelerator pedal and don't depress it fully, the Datsun Go is smooth and offers adequate power for urban driving.
-With your foot flat, the trademark CVT drone emerges with very little increase in forward momentum.
-The ride offered by the 14-inch alloy wheels is acceptable, but significant body roll is evident during cornering.
-The steering is light and tight parking maneuvres (which we put to the test in a parking gymkhana) are effortlessly taken care of.
+As long as you modulate the accelerator pedal and don't depress it fully, the Datsun Go offers adequate momentum for urban driving.
+If you accelerate fully, that CVT drone emerges with very little increase in forward momentum.
+The ride offered by the 14-inch alloy wheels is acceptable, but significant body roll is evident under cornering.
+The steering is light and tight parking manoeuvres (which we put to the test in a parking gymkhana) were executed effortlessly.

-A note of advice, if you do buy a Go then try to avoid driving on highways unless absolutely necessary.
+A note of advice, though: if you do buy a Go CVT then try to avoid driving it on highways, unless when it's absolutely necessary.
 If you stick to speeds under 100 kph, you should be satisfied with its fuss-free operation.

 Datsun Go Price in South Africa (November 2019)